-Alanna Sklover, Director of Lifelong Learning & Kitah Vav (6th grade) Hebrew
+Alanna Sklover, Director of Lifelong Learning

-Rabbi Alanna Sklover began working at GJC as Student Rabbi in 2011, and joined the staff full time as Rabbi Educator in 2013.
+Rabbi Alanna Sklover began working at GJC as Student Rabbi in 2011, and joined the staff full time as Director of Lifelong Learning in 2013.
 She received her rabbinic ordination from the Reconstructionist Rabbinical College with a specialization in the congregational rabbinate.
 A believer in the transformative power of youth group, Jewish summer camp, and experiential learning models, Rabbi Sklover brings her enthusiasm for creative Jewish education and passion about working with mindful Jewish communities to her work at GJC.
 Prior to rabbinical school, she served as Youth Director at Congregation Beth Emeth in Wilmington, DE.
 Rabbi Sklover holds a BA in Theater and Religion from Goucher College and has also studied at the Hebrew University in Jerusalem and the Conservative Yeshiva.
-She and her wife Rebecca Kirzner live in Germantown.
+She lives in West Mt.
+Airy with her wife Rebecca Kirzner, and their daughter, Bina Yael.

-Ariel Silverman is very excited to return this fall for her second year as the Gan (kindergarten) teacher at the Germantown Jewish Centre Religious School.
+Ariel Silverman is very excited to return this fall for her third year as the Gan (kindergarten) teacher at the Germantown Jewish Centre Religious School.
 Before coming to GJC, she taught first grade at another congregation for five years, and worked in the classroom as a teen aide for six years.
 When she's not in the classroom, she is a student working towards an education degree.

-Asher Sofman, Kitah Bet (2nd grade) and Confirmation (10th grade)
+Dove Nasir, Kitah Bet (2nd grade)

 Karen was born in Manhattan and grew up in Spring Valley, New York.
 Upon graduating from Boston University, she moved to Philadelphia to study at the University of Pennsylvania, where she received an M.A. in Art History.
 Karen taught high school English and later received a J.D. from the Villanova University School of Law.
 As a religious school teacher for over 27 years, Karen is devoted to helping students find positive and meaningful connections to their Jewish heritage.
 In addition to teaching, Karen has worked for many as a grant writer and volunteer coordinator for the Hospitality Network at GJC.
 She is married to her beshert, Ned Kripke.
-Together they have two wonderful sons, Joe and Ben, who grew up at GJC.Now that the boys are officially on their own, the Kripke household has been taken over by their beloved bichon fries, Chase, and their twin kittens Oliver and Charlie.
+Together they have two wonderful sons, Joe and Ben, who grew up at GJC, and a new grandson, Jordan.Now that the boys are officially on their own, the Kripke household has been taken over by their beloved bichon fries, Chase, and their twin kittens Oliver and Charlie.

 Lee is a life-long Mt.
 Airy resident.
 He grew up and became bar mitzvah at GJC, and he and his family have now returned as members.
 In his day job he is an attorney for the Commonwealth of Pennsylvania, Department of Transportation, where he is a trial attorney and supervises the Southeast Regional Office for the Office of Chief Counsel.

-Bio coming soon!
+Bio coming soon

 Daniella Forstater, Shira (music) specialist